More About the National Evaluation

 - Learn More About the CHIPRA Quality Demonstration

 In August 2010, the Agency for Healthcare Research and Quality (AHRQ), in partnership with the Centers for Medicare & Medicaid Services (CMS), awarded a contract to Mathematica Policy Research and its partners, the Urban Institute and AcademyHealth, to evaluate this demonstration grant program—the largest evaluation of child health care quality currently underway in the United States.
-Together, the grant program and its evaluation are among the Nation's most important efforts to improve the quality of health care for children enrolled in Medicaid and the Children's Health Insurance Program (CHIP).
+Together, the grant program and its evaluation were among the Nation's most important efforts to improve the quality of health care for children enrolled in Medicaid and the Children's Health Insurance Program (CHIP).

 The national evaluation team is charged with conducting a rigorous evaluation of the CHIPRA Quality Demonstration Grant Program to determine the impact of grantee activities on the quality of children's health care.
-(Contact the National Evaluation Team.)

 - Assess the implementation of single projects independently of all others, focusing on whether the project's goals and objectives were achieved.